LostariaMC/Website/README.md

-# Soon Landing Page
+# Website

-This project is a web landing page, based on React
+This project is based on React

 ## Requirements